Matrix-product state skeletons in Onsager-integrable quantum chains: Key definitions and statement of results

 for $U_m = e^{-i\pi A_m}$.
 Hence, all of these Hamiltonians have the same ground state energy $E_0$, and the ground state $\ket{\psi_l}$ of $A_l$ is unique ($N$-fold degenerate) for even (odd) $l$.
 Additionally, by considering the light cone of $(U_1 U_0)^k$, it follows that each $A_m$ has interaction range at most $|m|$; our generators are therefore local operators in this representation.
 We emphasise that while any $A_l$ or $G_m$ could be calculated using this procedure, for $N>2$, a general closed-form expression is not known; however, for $A_{-1}$ and $A_2$, closed formulae have been determined \cite{Ahn91, Vernier19, Jones24}.

 Recall that we work with the family of Hamiltonians of the form

 It is convenient to define the corresponding Laurent polynomial

-As shown in Ref. \cite{Jones21}, for $N=2$, if we can write
+As shown in Results 1 and 2 of Ref. \cite{Jones21}, for $N=2$, if we can write

 and some integer $p$, then we can write the ground state as an exact MPS.\footnote{Actually, the $N=2$ model we consider differs by $A_k \mapsto(-1)^{k+1} A_k$ compared to Ref. \cite{Jones21} (where $X$ and $Z$ are also interchanged).
 The alternating sign can be toggled by the unitary transformation $\prod_j Z_j$ and so we can draw the same conclusion.} Hamiltonians parameterised by such coefficients $\vec{s} = (s_0,s_1, s_2, \dots, s_d)$ are said to ``lie on the skeleton''.
 In fact, for $N=2$, the ground state can be expressed as an MPS if and only if $f(z)= z^p g(z)^2 h(z)$, where $h(z)$ is any Laurent polynomial obeying $h(z) = h(1/z)$.
+This is loosely motivated by noting that, as discussed in Section \ref{sec:spectrum}, the spectrum of $H_A[\{t_m\}, N]$ involves terms with coefficients $\sim\sqrt{f(z)f(1/z)}$.
+For Hamiltonians corresponding to Eq. (\ref{eqn:skeleton-condition}), these terms simplify to $\sim g(z)g(1/z)$; the lack of a square-root is suggestive of simplifications in the analysis.
 We aim to generalise the results of Ref. \cite{Jones21} by demonstrating that, for $N>2$, Hamiltonians satisfying \cref{eqn:skeleton-condition} will have exact MPS ground states in certain gapped regions.
 However, we will \emph{not} claim that such a condition is \emph{necessary} for the ground state to be an exact MPS.

 As illustrated in Fig. \ref{fig:phase-diagrams-d=1}, the $N>2$ phase diagrams have extended gapless regions; this contrasts with the $N=2$ case.
 We will find that, on the $N>2$ skeletons, we can construct MPS eigenstates analogous to the $N=2$ ground state except at a measure-zero set of points.
 However, we will find that these eigenstates are only ground states in gapped regions containing fixed-point Hamiltonians $A_l$.
 We represent these by the coloured regions in Fig. \ref{fig:phase-diagrams-d=1}.
 It is therefore convenient to define the set $\mathcal{S}$ as the set of Hamiltonians in the class $H_A$ that lie within such gapped regions, as in \cref{eq:S}.